Danaus chrysippus © K. Bormpoudaki

 Appearance -Threats

-Adult butterflies have large, often brightly colored wings, and conspicuous, fluttering flight.
-They are often polymorphic, and many species make use of camouflage, mimicry, and aposematism to evade their predators.
-And some, like the African Monarch and the Painted Lady, migrate over long distances.
+Adult butterflies have large, often brightly colored wings, and conspicuous, fluttering flights.
+They are usually polymorphic, and many species use camouflage, mimicry, and aposematism to evade their predators.
+And some, such as the African Monarch and the Painted Lady, migrate over long distances.

 Many butterflies and moths are threatened by parasites or parasitoids, including wasps, protozoans, flies, and other invertebrates, or are preyed upon by other organisms.
-In addition, some species are pests because, in their larval stages, they can damage domestic crops or trees; other species are agents of pollination of some plants.
-But the most important threats that lepidoptera face are habitat loss and destruction.
+Furthermore, some species are considered pests because, in their larval stages, they can damage domestic crops or trees.
+Different species are agents of pollination of some plants.
+However, Lepidoptera’s most important threats are habitat loss and destruction.

-Butterfly and moth species should also be protected against the developing worldwide trade in butterflies which is growing fast due to the lack of restrictions on collecting, importing, buying, or selling lepidoptera.
+Butterfly and moth species should also be protected against the growing worldwide trade in butterflies which is growing fast due to the lack of restrictions on collecting, importing, buying, or selling Lepidoptera.
 Endemic, rare, and threatened species are more vulnerable because of their high demand in this market.